charliekoepke/ATLS4519/finalproject/README.md

-# Creative Project
+# Creative Project - koa.js

 > Choose a Node.js framework and npm package to learn about, and build a creative project that demonstrates the technologies usage and potential.
 Make it academic, artistic, and creative!
 Include a comprehensive "How To" as well, so other people can use and learn.

-The Node.js I decided to use is [koa.js](https://koajs.com/).
+The Node.js framework I decided to use is [koa.js](https://koajs.com/).
 They have all of their functions and how to use them included on their website, so my project aimed to illustrate those functions in a more artistic and creative way.

-# koa.js

 ## Introduction